 Then, Nabonidus was chosen as the new king.
-Things seemed to settle down a bit because he ruled 17 years from 556 to 539 B.C.
-But only three years after ascending the throne, he turned over the rule of the city of Babylon to his son Belshazzar in 553 B.C. even though he was only fifteen years old!
+Things seemed to settle down a bit because he ruled 17 years, from 556 to 539 B.C.
+Three years after ascending the throne, he turned over the rule of the city of Babylon to his fifteen-year-old son Belshazzar, in 553 B.C.
 “During many years of his kingship, Nabonidus was absent at the Arabian oasis of Tayma . . . returning only after many years.
 In the meantime, his son Belshazzar ruled from Babylon.
 Nabonidus returned to the capital in time to lead his armies against the ascendant forces of Persia under Cyrus the Great.
 Nabonidus eventually surrendered to the Persian forces in 539 B.C.
 The end of his reign marks the beginning of the Persian Empire and the end of the Babylonian captivity of the Jews.”